Pressio/pressio4py/docs/pages/main.md

 pip3 install --no-binary :all: pressio4py
 ```

-Or you can try pip diretly:
+Or you can try pip directly:

 @m_class{m-block m-warning}